jphmrst/PLC/sources.md

    - We believe that this translation inherits the licensing of the original.

+ - Some exercises are derived from [Keller and Chakravarty][KC]'s tutorial, or from Thompson's book **Haskell: The Craft of Functional Programming**.

  - Other portions of this document were written by John Maraist, and are released under the [Creative Commons Attribution 4.0 International license][CCA4].